Official Lowest Price Declaration Booking through our site is the most advantageous.

 Access from the Train Access from the Train

-About a 3-minute walk from Tawaramachi Station on the Tokyo Metro Ginza Line to the hotel.
+About a 3-minute walk from Tokyo Metro Ginza Line Tawaramachi Station to the hotel

-About a 7-minute walk from Asakusa Station on the Tsukuba Express to the hotel.
+About a 7-minute walk from Tsukuba Express Asakusa Station to the hotel

-About a 9-minute walk from Asakusa Station on the Toei Asakusa Line to the hotel.
+About a 9-minute walk from Toei Asakusa Line Asakusa Station to the hotel

-About a 5-minute walk from Kuramae Station on the Toei Oedo Line to the hotel.
+About a 5-minute walk from Toei Oedo Line Kuramae Station to the hotel

-About an 8-minute walk from Kuramae Station on the Toei Asakusa Line to the hotel.
+About an 8-minute walk from Toei Asakusa Line Kuramae Station to the hotel

 Access by Car